hakerdefo/pmxkcd/README.md

 ### Installation :

-Download [pmxkcd-master] zip, extract its contents to a folder and open that folder in Terminal.
+Download [pmxkcd-master] zip,
+Extract its contents to a folder,
+Open that folder in Terminal,
 Give 'install-pmxkcd' the 'execute' permission,
 ```sh
 chmod 755 install-pmxkcd